 Still, we have no way of knowing where the shrimp was produced, and 30 percent to 40 percent of the shrimp is mislabeled or have no label because they’ve been processed and added to seafood medleys, exempting them from U.S. labeling requirements.
 Restaurants aren’t required to label seafood either, so we don’t know where the shrimp we order has been produced or if it’s fresh or farm-raised.

 2. Shrimp Farms Run Under Very Poor Conditions

-Although you would think the U.S. government would help stop contaminated shrimp from entering the country and being sold at our markets, the U.S. Food and Drug Administration only inspects less than 2 percent of seafood that’s imported into the United States.
+Although you would think the U.S. government would help stop contaminated shrimp from entering the country and being sold at our markets, the U.S. Food and Drug Administration only inspects a miniscule percentage of seafood that’s imported into the United States.
 This means that we’re buying and eating farm-raised fish that contain antibiotic-resistant bacteria, antibiotics and pesticide residues.

 3. Shrimp Is Commonly Misrepresented

 According to a 2014 Oceana study, shrimp is often misrepresented, and consumers aren’t given the right information about where the shrimp comes from or if it’s wild or farmed.
 Researchers found that 30 percent of the 143 shrimp products tested from 111 vendors visited nationwide were misrepresented, while 35 percent of those 111 vendors sold misrepresented shrimp.

 Of the 70 restaurants visited, 31 percent sold misrepresented products, while 41 percent of the 41 grocery stores and markets visited sold misrepresented products.